open-feature/flagd/docs/reference/openfeature-operator/installation.md

 curl --location 'http://localhost:8080/schema.v1.Service/ResolveString' --header 'Content-Type: application/json' --data '{ "flagKey":"foo"}'
 ```

-In a real application, rather than `curl`, you would probably use the OpenFeature SDK with the `flagd` provider. // TODO link to a good example here.
+In a real application, rather than `curl`, you would probably use the OpenFeature SDK with the `flagd` provider.

 ## What does the operator do?